 “Yes ma’am.
 Sealing the royal shuttle now.
 Launching in ten seconds.
 Weapons hot, defense screens to full.” the pilot replied.

 Roslin’s radio went quiet after that, suggesting that the royal shuttle was indeed on its way to getting clear.
-The group managed their way to a lift and panted fiercely as they waited to arrive at the hanger, protected by the closed doors.
+The group managed their way to a lift, piled in, and panted fiercely as they waited to arrive at the hanger, protected by the closed doors.
 Now that they had a moment to rest, the Minister went about checking her team.

 “Is everyone okay?” she asked.